Healthdirect Free Australian health advice you can count on.

 • supplying hormone treatment

-• referring you to other health workers experienced in gender affirming care
+• referring you to other health workers with knowledge of gender affirming care

 See your doctor if you want to talk about options for gender affirming care.